 The culture within Financial Services, in particular retail banks, is one shaped by many years of history and the very nature of such an important sector.
 Decisions are carefully considered by relatively complex decision-making groups and the technology choices made are often long-term and platform-based in nature.
 This contrasts with some other sectors for whom agility and flexibility are key; stability and reliability are critical for retail banks.

-Financial Services organisations have a number of the pieces in place to transform themselves into customer-led, true omni-channel organisations.
+Financial Services organizations have a number of the pieces in place to transform themselves into customer-led, true omni-channel organizations.
 The challenge now is to embed this thinking within the end to end customer experience and exploit in depth customer insight to deliver outstanding customer engagement and customer experience, especially at those all important life stages that we all go through.